braze-inc/braze-docs/_docs/_hidden/wip_partnerships/Pypestream/Partnership Documentation.md

 The final step of integrating with the Braze REST API Endpoints involves configuring the flows within Pypestream’s [Design Studio](https://platform.pypestream.com/design-studio/) to leverage the action node that was developed in Step 2.

-For additional information on how to configure action nodes within Design Studio, please refer to the [Pypestream documentation](support.pypestream.com).
+For additional information on how to configure action nodes within Design Studio, please refer to the [Pypestream documentation](https://pypestream.atlassian.net/servicedesk/customer/kb/view/669352070).
+Note: In order to access the documentation, you must be a Pypestream customer*

 ## Customization